How Can You Help With Teenage Problems When Your Teens Won’t Talk?

 • Your teens are not you.
 Their solutions and learning process may not look like yours.
 Help them discover what works for them: through writing, talking, and practicing.
 Your role is not to design your children but to help them understand their unique design.

 You can have the open relationship you have always wanted with your teen and I’d be honored to support you in learning how.
 By using the Universal Blueprint® Parenting Success Formula to improve your communication with teens, it will automatically improve teen behavior.
-If you want more insights, information and practical tools to do that, take the 30-Day Conquer Your Parenting Concern Challenge now.
+If you want more insights, information and practical tools to do that, get the 7 Keys to Parenting Success ebook now.
 It’s free!

 Jody Johnston Pawel, LSW, CFLE is the author of the award-winning book, The Parent’s Toolshop and president of Parent’s Toolshop Consulting, where she oversees an international network of Toolshop® trainers.
 She has 30 years experience as a top-rated speaker and parenting expert to the media worldwide, including serving as the Co-Producer and Parenting Expert for the Emmy-nominated Ident-a-Kid television series.
 She has produced almost 100 multimedia resources, which are available at her award-winning website, www.ParentsToolshop.com.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.